Spatial Intelligence · Real Estate · Regional Risk

 43.65891° N · 79.38083° W

-I welcome notes from scholars, students, journalists, and institutions on matters connected to my research.
+I welcome notes from scholars, students, journalists, and institutions on matters connected to my research, my published work, and selectively, advisory engagements undertaken in personal capacity.
 I read everything that comes through, and reply to what I can.